-When in college, you need productivity tips more than ever.
-Let’s be honest: Lack of productivity is a common issue, and even the brightest minds struggle to organize their day strategically enough to make the most of it, meet all their targets for the day, and maximize their productivity.
+When in college, you need quick productivity tips more than ever.
+Let’s face it: Productivity lack is a common issue, and even the brightest minds struggle to organize their day strategically enough to make the most of it.

-The idea of student productivity is not only about completing homework assignments and studying for exams, but it’s also about a healthy balance between academics, social life, extra-curricular activities, and personal relationship.
+The idea of productivity tips for college students is not only about homework assignments and studying for exams.
+It’s also about a healthy balance between academia, social life, extra-curricular activities, and personal relationships.

 In this post, you’ll find the top seven most detailed productivity tips for students, with practical hacks on how to master them once and for all.